Scheduled MonumentsEnglandChurchyard cross in St Swithin's churchyard

 What is Churchyard cross in St Swithin's churchyard?

-St Swithin's churchyard cross in Herefordshire is a medieval monument surviving from the thirteenth or fourteenth century.
+St Swithin's Churchyard Cross is a medieval monument located in the churchyard of St Swithin's Church in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016117.

 Who is responsible for protecting Churchyard cross in St Swithin's churchyard?